|Vermiculated bandcourses and exquisitely-carved keystones distinguish the central portion of the structure -- photo by Alice Lum|

 In the meantime, the boy’s wounds were so bad that his condition was deemed critical.
 More appeals were sent to Tearle, who continued to refuse to have his dog destroyed.
 Weinberg promised reporters “I am going to fight this thing out…That dog should be killed.
 Even if my child gets well, the dog is dangerous and may injure other children.”

 Three months later the boy was still in the hospital and Weinberg brought suit against him for $25,000 damages and expenses.
-Happy the dog was still alive and doing well.
+The dog was still alive and doing well.

 By now No. 366 Broadway had filled almost entirely (other than Goldstein & Goldstein) with apparel and textile firms.
 Among those here in 1922 were the New England Cotton Yarn Co.; J. E. Pearl, dealers in “cotton, wool, worsted;” cotton dealers C. M. Plowmad & Co.; Sanford Spinning Co.; underwear manufacturers Edwin Churchman & Co., Hanes Knitting Co., and C. Collier; hosiery firms Cromie & Plunkett and C. G. Culin; and A. G. Campbell makers of knit goods.